-Aquamarine is one of the types of the beryl mineral and is formed in pegmatites, which is a type of igneous rock.
+Aquamarine is a type of beryl mineral and is formed in an igneous rock formation called a pegmatite.
 Wow, that is too many geological terms, let me try and explain each one (with the help of far more knowledgeable sources) so by the end of the article we all know how aquamarine is formed.

 So that is how aquamarine is formed - isn't it fascinating?
 High quality crystals are then cut into gemstones and set into the jewelry that we see in the stores, involving many skilled craftsmen along the way.
 So now hopefully when you read the first sentence again, it makes some sense! 🙂